OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 *NOTE: Don’t change the foil unless it is physically damaged.*

 ## Sensor configuration for deployment
 Salinity configuration: 0 PSU.
-For optode sensors: when there is a small variation in salinity (less than 1 g/ kg), it can be set to the mid value avoiding the need of salinity compensation.
+For optode sensors: when there is a small variation in salinity (less than 1 g/kg), it can be set to the mid value avoiding the need of salinity compensation.
 However, even in that case, it is a good practice to set salinity to 0 for two reasons: 1) it is usually difficult to find the salinity value defined for old deployments and 2) in case the equations change, it would be easier to recalculate oxygen values from uncompensated values.

 ## Sensor integration with gliders
 Optodes should be configured to record the intermediate parameters (calphase and temperature), not just oxygen.